 Volume is the key.

-Also, when elite athletes say “I practise 6-8 hours a day”, they are generally referring to this period in training.
-They don’t practise like this always.
+Also, when elite athletes say “I practice 6-8 hours a day”, they are generally referring to this period in training.
+They don’t practice like this always.
 (I hope!).
 Just for the record.

 2. Special Preparation Period

 The Special Preparation Period (SPP) is a transition phase from gross movements to specific sport movements.

 This is where you continue when you’re satisfied with the GPP.